This is a guide covering lens flares.

 What does lens flare look like in a photo?

-In a photo, lens flare appears as bright, ghost-like shapes or streaks of light that can vary in size, shape, and color.
+In a photo, lens flare appears as bright, ghost-like shapes or streaks of light that vary in size, shape, and color.
 It often creates a washed-out or hazy effect, reducing contrast and overall image quality.

 Can lens flare be avoided?